 Everyday menus offer everything from lunchtime dishes like soup of the day and quiche of the day, to Bodega fish pie (including a junior version on an under 12s menu) and steaks, to dinner specialities such as duo of West Cork duck (pan fried breast, confit leg), organic pork belly, and game dish of the day (in season).

-While there's always a wide range of very tempting dishes, including imaginative vegetarian options, a particular strength lies in the strong selection and skilled cooking of fish.
+Cooking - by Head Chef Jamie Dowling and a strong international team - is good and, while there's always a wide range of very tempting dishes, including imaginative vegetarian options, a particular strength lies in the strong selection and skilled cooking of fish.
 There may be one or more fish choices on the menu but the main choices are on the specials board where, depending on availability, there may be eight or more local seafood dishes offered from several suppliers in Waterford and Castletownbere.

 Blackboard specials could typically include Castletownbere monkfish, Kilmore Quay John Dory, and Boat Strand mackerel, cooked in various ways; all are likely to be a good bet - and friendly staff are well-informed to advise.
 At lunchtime the place fills up with young people, some with children - who are made especially welcome - and there are lots of regulars.

 Dinner is a little more structured than lunch and the prices heat up a bit too, but it’s still good value - and at about €21/26 for 2/3 courses, the early dinner is a snip.